Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 Here’s a sample letter to the CEO that I used on Linkedin which worked to remove a late payment :

-I’m a current client with your mortgage company and my home located at {property address}
+I am a current client with your mortgage company for my home located at [Property Address].

-I had a 60 day mortgage late payment with { mortgage lender}.
-This was due to my child being hospitalized.
+I had a 60-day mortgage late payment.
+This was due to my child being hospitalized during that time.

-I am requesting that you have your team dig up this request and get the late payment removed that’s been reported for {month} on my credit report.
+I am respectfully requesting that your team review this request again and remove the late payment from my credit report, given the documented circumstances and supporting evidence.

 Sincerely,